Private tuition aid bill on way Reynolds’ desk

 Wheeler called warnings that the plan would lead to consolidation and closure of rural schools “doom and gloom,” saying the same concerns had been floated with past laws that he said ultimately had little impact on rural schools.

-Rep. Thomas Moore, a Republican from Griswold and one of the nine House Republicans who voted against the bill, said he voted no because of strong opposition from his constituents.
+Rep. Thomas Moore, R-Griswold and one of the nine House Republicans who voted against the bill, said he voted no because of strong opposition from his constituents.
 Even though his Southwest Iowa district is strongly Republican, Moore said his constituents were calling on him to vote against the bill.

 “My vote came down to my constituents,” he said.
 “I represent them.
 I don’t represent myself.
 Although I was opposed.”

-Moore said he opposed the bill’s high price tag, and the fact a portion of the taxpayer funding will go to families who can already afford private schools.
+Moore said he opposed the bill’s high price tag and the fact a portion of the taxpayer funding would go to families who could already afford private schools.

 “To me, being a fiscal conservative to give 33,000 people new money that they have already been spending on their own and don’t really need — to me that’s money that we could be using for other purposes here at the Capitol,” Moore said.